knowm/XChange/README.md

 [1MHMpzFxx4fRSaeYGSxhyEcgux7j4Gqwsc](https://blockchain.info/address/1MHMpzFxx4fRSaeYGSxhyEcgux7j4Gqwsc)

 All donations will be used to pay bounties for new features, refactoring, etc. Please consider donating or even posting your own bounties on our [Issues Page](https://github.com/timmolter/XChange/issues?state=open).
-Open bounties and bounties paid thus far can be found on Xeiam's [bounties](http://xeiam.com/bounties) page.
+Open bounties and bounties paid thus far can be found on knowm's [bounties](http://knowm.org/open-source/) page.